Cedar Rapids Child Custody Lawyers

 The courts generally grant the non-custodial parent visitation rights, as it is believed that each parent should be involved and be present in their child’s life.
 Visitation rights are not usually refused unless you have a violent history, use illegal drugs, or have been marked as a flight risk to take your child out of state.

 At Arenson Law Group, PC, we have more than 15 years of experience when it comes to family law and child custody cases.
-Our attorneys will discuss your case with you and provide you with guidance whenever possible.
+Our child custody attorneys will discuss your case with you and provide you with guidance whenever possible.
 We know this is a trying time for you, so we will try to communicate with you as much as we can and work to get the best outcome for your child and for you.
 If you are in Cedar Rapids or any of the surrounding areas in Iowa, call us today at (319) 363-8199 for an initial consultation about your case.